 Natural Remedies to Help You Drift Off to Dreamland

 While the spring and summer months are a great time to get out and get active, people tend to have more difficulties sticking to a regular sleep schedule during the sunnier season.
+Because sunlight stimulates the brain – it can keep individuals from going to sleep at night if they are exposed to it too late in the day.

 - Deep-breathing exercises – An anxious mind is the biggest reason many people have difficulty falling asleep.
 Calm your central nervous system with deep-breathing exercises done from the comfort of your own bed.
 Click here for proper breathing techniques from the Straub Ornish Lifestyle Medicine Program.

 - Meditation – Similar to deep-breathing, meditation can help you drift off to dreamland by helping to quiet your mind after a long day.
-If you’re not a yogi, don’t worry – Cacho says there are numerous free apps available to guide you through this mindfulness technique.
+If you’re not a yogi, don’t worry – there are numerous free apps available to guide you through this mindfulness technique.

 - Lavender essential oil – Used for centuries as a natural cure for insomnia, lavender oil is a natural sedative that aids in alleviating stress, tension and anxiety.
 Rub a few drops of lavender oil in your palms, feet, temples or wrists before bed for an immediate calming effect.
 You also can use a few drops in the shower or smooth onto your pillow to help you slip into slumber.